Class Containers

 • derivedSet

 Returns a set whose elements are derived on-the-fly from the given set.
 Conversions from the original elements to the derived elements are performed when needed by invoking the ObjectConverter.apply(Object) method on the given converter.
-Those conversions are repeated every time a Set method is invoked; there is no cache.
+Those conversions are repeated every time that a Set method needs to access values.
 Consequently, any change in the original set is immediately visible in the derived set, and conversely.

 The Set.add(E) method is supported only if the given converter is invertible.
 An invertible converter is not mandatory for other Set operations.
 However, contains and remove operations are likely to be faster if the inverse converter is available.